o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/setup.md

 Complete the following set up steps to use the AWS Client Auth Gem in your project:

 * Enable the AWS Client Auth Gem in your project.
-* Set project level settings.
+* Configure project-level settings.
 * Deploy the CDK application.
 * Update the resource mapping file to use the deployed AWS resources.

-### Enabling the AWS Client Auth Gem in your project
+### Enabling the AWS Client Auth Gem

 If you haven't already added and built the **AWS Client Auth Gem** in your project, do so now using the instructions in [Enabling the AWS Client Auth Gem](./_index.md#enabling-the-aws-client-auth-gem).

-### Setting project level settings
+### Configuring project settings

 The `AuthenticationProvider.setreg` registry file defines the third-party OAuth authentication provider settings.
+This file is located in the project's registry directory: `<ProjectName>\Registry`.

 These settings and those in the resource mapping file are read once during activation of `AWSClientAuthSystemComponent`.